How to host your own nameservers with glue records

 You'll also want to make the NS records served from your DNS server match your assigned custom nameserver names.
 These last two steps are necessary to comply with the DNS specification, which you'll want to do to ensure your domain resolves smoothly worldwide.

-Your domain should now be able to resolve using nameservers in its zone.
+After configuring your DNS server to match the glue records you created on Porkbun, your domain should now be able to resolve using custom nameservers in its DNS zone.
+Good work out there!

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.